shakenfist/shakenfist/docs/operator_guide/networking/overview.md

 # Explaining Shaken Fist networking

-Shaken Fist networking is complicated, but not as complicated as OpenStack Neutron.
-Its more like the old OpenStack Compute nova-network implementation if you're looking for a mental model.
+Shaken Fist networking is complicated, but not as complicated as OpenStack Neutron -- its more like the old OpenStack Compute nova-network implementation if you're looking for a mental model.
 Let's work through some examples to explain what it is doing.